vienna-rb/sponsorships/packages.md

 Perks:

 - A tweet from us mentioning you on Twitter.
-- A spot on our monthly newsletter sent to our members.
+- A spot on our monthly newsletter sent to our members (max.
+800 chars.).

 ## Level II